danielbarter/artin_wedderburn_old/README.md

 ### dependencies

-ArtinWedderburn uses `numpy` for tensor arithmetic, `sparse` for sparse tensor arithmetic and `scipy` for SVDs and computing eigenvalues.
+ArtinWedderburn uses `numpy` for tensor arithmetic and `scipy` for sparse matrices, SVDs and computing eigenvalues.
 It should work with any recent versions of those libraries.